-Like all mental illnesses, there is a stigma that surrounds anxiety that is unfair at best and downright harmful at worst.
+Like all mental illnesses, there is a stigma surrounding anxiety that is unfair at best and downright harmful at worst.
 The people I know with anxiety have often expressed annoyance at being told that what they are experiencing is ‘all in their heads’ and that they should ‘just get over it.’
 Indeed, sometimes people get downright angry about people with anxiety – saying that people dealing with the illness are being selfish drama queens when there are people out there with ‘real’ illnesses.
-And just to show how pervasive this stigma is, sometimes, when I’m feeling really down, I think these angry thoughts about myself.
+And sometimes, when I’m feeling really down, I think these angry thoughts about myself.

 It has recently occurred to me that maybe one reason why this stigma continues to exist is because most people (including many anxiety sufferers) do not understand the myriad ways in which anxiety manifests itself.
 Anxiety is not always just a heightened sense of panic, or feeling a little more stressed than necessary sometimes.

-There are literally hundreds of different physical symptoms; ways in which the human body reacts to anxiety, and each of these symptoms can vary in severity from mildly annoying to completely debilitating.
-In an effort to raise awareness, I have compiled a list of seven of the common, yet perhaps not well known or understood, symptoms of anxiety.
+There are literally hundreds of different physical symptoms arising from how the human body reacts to anxiety, and each of these symptoms can vary in severity from mildly annoying to completely debilitating.
+In an effort to raise awareness, I have compiled a list of seven common, yet perhaps not well-known or understood, symptoms of anxiety.

 1. Stomach Trouble

 Think about when you are nervous.
 It feels like your stomach is twisting and turning so much that you feel like it’s a contortionist.
 Now, imagine that feeling all the time, and you have some idea as to what anxiety stomach trouble is like.